-In Kentucky, the proposed project will have permanent impacts on ten (11) streams and two (2) wetlands.
-Stream impacts include two (3) perennial streams and eight (8) intermittent streams.
-Total lengths and acreages of these impacts are provided in Tabe 5.
+In Kentucky, the proposed project will have permanent impacts on nine (9) streams and two (2) wetlands.
+Stream impacts include three (3) perennial streams (including the Ohio River), five (5) intermittent streams, and one (1) jurisdictional ditch.
+The total lengths and acreages of these impacts are provided in Tabe 5.